Wellness Rounds

 Clean Eating

-If one of your New Year’s resolutions is to lose weight, or just to eat “better” you might want to consider looking into the concept of “clean eating”.
+If you want to lose weight, or just to eat “better” you might want to consider looking into the concept of “clean eating”.

 Although eating clean works to lose weight, it’s not really a “diet” in the usual sense of the word.
 Clean eating is a lifestyle and way of eating that is medically very sound.
 It’s getting rid of the junk food, eating often enough to maintain your energy and “shopping the periphery” of the grocery store.
 (Think about it – the food being sold on the periphery of the grocery store is mostly non-processed.)